Skip to contents

 Details

-This function creates a bar plot using the barplot function.
+This function creates a bar plot with ggplot.
 Each bar corresponds to a predictor (motif) and the colors correspond to whether or not it was selected.
 The y-axis shows the selection probabilities (directional=FALSE) or selection probabilities with the sign of the marginal correlation to the response (directional=TRUE).

 Examples